-Aside from providing online services through the PTA there are a number of other initiatives that fall within the scope of the HMRC Making Tax Digital for Individuals project.
-These are: dynamic coding and simple assessment.
+As well as providing online services through the PTA there are a number of other initiatives that fall within the scope of the HMRC Making Tax Digital for Individuals project.
+These are: dynamic coding, simple assessment and pre-population.

-In July 2017 HMRC started using data from employers and pension providers to update tax codes much more regularly.
+In July 2017 HMRC started using data from employers and pension providers to update tax codes much more regularly; this is known as dynamic coding.
 This is expected to increase significantly the number of PAYE taxpayers who pay the correct amount of tax in-year and reduce the number of over and underpayments which are not identified until after the end of the tax year.
 Some underpayments will be collected much more quickly under this system but HMRC has indicated that it will consider applications for underpayments to be collected over a longer period where there is hardship.

 The second group to receive simple assessments is those who receive state pension above the tax free personal allowance where this is their only source of income.
 Such taxpayers were previously required to file a self assessment tax return; now they will instead receive a simple assessment.

-HMRC is expected to consult before using any additional sources of third party data or using simple assessment for more complex cases.
-There is still uncertainty about how income tax reporting through MTD for business will fit together with reporting of personal income.
-Currently, for the self-employed, information is split between their personal and business tax accounts.
+HMRC is expected to consult before using any additional sources of third party data to pre-populate taxpayer records and before extending simple assessment to more complex cases.
+There is still uncertainty about how income tax reporting through MTD for business will fit together with the reporting of personal income.
+Currently the self-employed will find information and services are split between their personal and business tax accounts.
 It is likely to be some time before the objective for information to appear all in one place is met.